 Getting involved on Pink Shirt Day

 Pink Shirt Day is a great way to open the conversation on bullying and to contribute to solving the issue.
-At Charitable Impact, we are marking the day by wearing pink and by raising funds for the cause with rose-hued cupcakes for sale (with proceeds going to the Pink Shirt Day campaign).
+At Charitable Impact, we always mark the day by wearing pink and by raising funds for the cause by supporting the Pink Shirt Day campaign.

 Want to do something?
-Here are some ideas to get you started:
+Here are 3 ways to get involved:

-- Donate: If you can’t wear pink, no problem!
-You can support the cause anytime by making a donation to the campaign.
+Give: If you can’t wear pink, no problem!
+You can support the cause anytime by giving to the campaign.

-- Build awareness and funds: Start a Giving Group to join together with your friends, family, and colleagues to raise money for the Pink Shirt Day campaign.
-Why not do a pink waffle, cupcake, or latte day around the office to inspire your coworkers to get involved?
+Start a giving movement: Start a Giving Group to join together with your friends, family, and colleagues to raise money for the Pink Shirt Day campaign.

 How do you plan to get involved for Pink Shirt Day?
 We’d love to hear from you!
 Get in touch at @wearecharitable.